-HR people appreciate applicants that use personalization in their resume.
+HR people appreciate applicants that use personalization in their resumes.
 Make sure when you create your resume, it is error-free and easy to read.
 Do not just rely on job descriptions that you can find on Google, but be more specific to the industry that you are applying for.
-You may use industry keywords into your resume, but do not overuse it.
+You may use industry keywords in your resume, but do not overuse them.
 Incorporate power words or phrases in your resume like “team player,” “accomplished,” “collaborated,” and “successful,” in the context of your document.
 You may also want to include examples of how you were able to demonstrate your leadership skills.

 Keep in mind that when you apply for a job, you have to customize your resume to the specific role with the relevant information that indicates why you are qualified for the position.
 Always make sure to include the skills and experience related to the position you are applying for.
-Emphasize your accomplishments and responsibilities by using keywords in the job posting and incorporate them in your resume.
-Writing a summary of your most relevant skills, accomplishments, and other qualifications will also allow the reader to easily identify your competency towards the post.
+Emphasize your accomplishments and responsibilities by using keywords in the job posting and incorporating them into your resume.
+Writing a summary of your most relevant skills, accomplishments, and other qualifications will also allow the reader to easily identify your competency in the post.

 You may include a section in your resume that recognizes your contributions.
 List down the honors and awards you have been awarded to by your past employers.
 If you put an awards section in your resume, it shows that you have been recognized for a job well done either by your peers or supervisors.
 The right awards can really help you make your resume stand out in the crowd.